Updated November 2017

 How HSAs Work

 You fund them with direct deductions from your paycheck and the IRS puts an annual cap on how much you can contribute.
-In 2016, the cap was $6,750 for families or $3,350 for individuals.
+In 2017, the cap was $6,750 for families or $3,400 for individuals.
 If you are 55 or over, you can add an extra $1,000 per year as well.
+In 2018, the cap for families is increasing to $6,900 and for individuals, it is increasing to $3,450.

 HSA’s Tax Benefit – The Best Retirement Account